eloi700/Udacity-Capstone-FEND-Travel-App/README.md

 ## APIs (Application Programming Interface)
 The following software intermediary were used:
-**1. Geonames API** - a geographical database used to locate the specified city and via latitude and longtide, pull it's respective country via
+**1. Geonames API** - a geographical database used to locate the specified city and via latitude and longtide, pull it's respective country.

 **2. WeatherBit API** - a weather information or database used to pull the city place weather temperature, icon(code) and it's description.

 **3. Pixabay API** - a RESTful interface used to search and retrieve free and popular city images.
 Though some of the cities known images are not available, still the rest of the details of the trip will be shown in the card.